-A minor example can also be found in the first episode of season 3.
+- A minor example can also be found in the first episode of season 3.
 "Humans don't fight back!
 Humans don't fight back!
 That's not how this works!"

-The Master has one in the pilot after he senses that Luke - the key to his plan to free himself - has been killed.
+- The Master has one in the pilot after he senses that Luke - the key to his plan to free himself - has been killed.

-Cold Case: George Marks, the Smug Snake serial killer undergoes this in the season 2 finale.
-Lilly refuses to let George get to him, and after confronting him with his mother's crime she rips apart his god complex saying that all George is is a scared little boy who's mommy never loved him.
+- Cold Case: George Marks, the Smug Snake serial killer undergoes this in the season 2 finale.
+Lilly refuses to let George get to him, and after confronting him with his mother's crime she rips apart his god complex saying that all George is is a scared little boy whose mommy never loved him.
 George proceeds to loose his cool and screams at Lilly to shut up repeatedly.
 After watching him walk away in a previous episode, witnessing him loose his cool was kind of satisfying.
 In the season 1 finale, the villian Jim Larkin keeps his cool until they reveal that they have dna evidence linking him to the crime, at which point he completely drops the facade and screams about how both of his targets were supposed to have died that night.
 John Smith also experiences this twice; first when his target avoids being broken, and the second when the detectives figure out where his victim is being held in time to save her.

-Columbo: In the episode "Dagger of the Mind," Lt.
+- Columbo: In the episode "Dagger of the Mind," Lt.
 Columbo plants evidence implicating a Shakespearean actor in a murder, causing him to go mad.
 But it's okay.

-The episode "Parasite" starts with the villain in the midst of his breakdown, and he just gets worse as it goes on.
+- The episode "Parasite" starts with the villain in the midst of his breakdown, and he just gets worse as it goes on.

-In fact they have a Real Life term for this, "devolving," and killers are most dangerous when they start spiraling into this.
+- In fact they have a Real Life term for this, "devolving," and killers are most dangerous when they start spiraling into this.

 - Dexter: Has a pretty good one in Episode 9 of Season Three, when he learns that he's been manipulated by Miguel Prado after believing the man to be his friend.
 It's internal, but still.
 Another in season 2: "It is OVER WHEN I SAY IT IS!"

-Dirty Sexy Money: Simon Elder finally gets control of his rival Trip Darling's business, only for all the major stockholders to refuse to work with him and abandon the company.
+- Dirty Sexy Money: Simon Elder finally gets control of his rival Trip Darling's business, only for all the major stockholders to refuse to work with him and abandon the company.
 When one of his employees has trouble turning off the television, playing news of the company's catastrophic stock drop, Simon throws a champagne bottle into the TV.
 In the middle of a board meeting.
 Ironically it turns out this wasn't a Batman Gambit on Trip's part as Simon assumed at the time; he had genuinely given up and was just as surprised at the stockholders' actions.

-In the season 18 story "Warriors' Gate", the slaver leader Rorvik finds his spaceship trapped in a place between universes.
+- In the season 18 story "Warriors' Gate", the slaver leader Rorvik finds his spaceship trapped in a place between universes.
 Although Rorvik at first tries to deal with his situation in a rational and methodical manner, over the course of the story he gradually breaks down under stress.
 By the end of the story, Rorvik is ranting and raving, and he finally kills himself and his crew in a failed attempt to escape by creating a backblast with his ship's engines.

 "I'm finally getting something done!"

 - At the end of "The Last of the Time Lords", a combination of seeing his previously unstoppable universal domination plans crumble into nothing within the space of a few minutes and seeing his old enemy restored to full health (and turned into a glowing omnipotent being at that) is enough to reduce the Master, previously a Magnificent Bastard to rival any, into a hysterical wreck:

 The Master: You can't do this.
 You can't do this!
 IT'S NOT FAIR!

-The ending of "The Sun Makers" has the Collector, upon realizing the revolution has finally caught up with him, reduced to a babbling wreck as he slowly (and literally) goes down the drain.
+- The ending of "The Sun Makers" has the Collector, upon realizing the revolution has finally caught up with him, reduced to a babbling wreck as he slowly (and literally) goes down the drain.